 List of Preventive Medications - a list that identifies certain Prescription Drugs, which may include certain Specialty Prescription Drug Products, on the Prescription Drug List that are intended to reduce the likelihood of Sickness.
-You may obtain the List of Preventive Medications through the Internet at www.myuhc.com or by calling the number on the back of your ID card.
+You may obtain the List of Preventive Medications through the Internet at www.myuhc.com or by calling the number on your ID card.